Conditional Aalen--Johansen estimation: Introduction

 Apart from the additional flexibility of the estimator, the main theoretical contributions of the paper are as follows.
 We provide unifying proofs of strong uniform consistency of our estimators.
-We also establish asymptotic normality using rather general moment conditions on the associated multivariate counting process (in particular, allowing for an unbounded number of transitions) and other inevitable inter-temporal moment conditions required to establish tightness.
+We also establish asymptotic normality using rather general moment conditions on the associated multivariate counting process (in particular, allowing for an unbounded number of transitions).
 The results are established using the theory of empirical processes, and they have as special cases many of the previous, empirical process-based, results in the literature.
 It is unclear whether martingale techniques offer an alternative route, though the cost of using classic empirical process theory is that the asymptotics are not established over the `maximal interval' of the censoring distribution, but rather only up to compact subsets.

 The conditional Nelson--Aalen and Aalen--Johansen estimators are implemented in the R package~\cite{BladtFurrer2023}.
-In the accompanying vignette, the practical versatility of the conditional Aalen--Johansen estimator is showcased, not least as a visualization tool for detailed dynamics of inhomogeneous semi-Markov models.
+In the accompanying Supplementary Material, we provide a simulation study, where the jump process follows an inhomogeneous semi-Markov model.
+Here, the practical versatility of the conditional Aalen--Johansen estimator is showcased, in particular its ability to recover probabilities that depend on the duration spent in the current state.

 The rest of the paper is organized as follows.
 In Section~\ref{sec:estimator}, we introduce the conditional Nelson--Aalen and Aalen--Johansen estimators.
 Uniform consistency is proven in Section~\ref{sec:consistency}, while Section~\ref{sec:normality} concerns asymptotic normality.
-Subsection~\ref{subsec:prelim}, which is devoted to the finite dimensional distributions, is followed by Subsections~\ref{subsec:classic} and~\ref{subsec:H-J} where weak convergence is established in the classic sense of Skorokhod and in the sense of Hoffmann-Jørgensen, respectively.
-Finally, Subsection~\ref{subsec:plugin} is devoted to plug-in estimation for covariances.
-Proofs may be found in Appendices~\ref{appA} through~\ref{appD}.
+Subsection~\ref{subsec:prelim}, which is devoted to the finite dimensional distributions, is followed by Subsection~\ref{subsec:weak}, where weak convergence is established, and Subsection~\ref{subsec:plugin}, which is devoted to plug-in estimation for the covariances.
+Proofs may be found in Appendices~\ref{appA} through~\ref{appC}, while Appendix~\ref{ap:technical} concerns the bracketing central limit theorem.